thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 15. _**Mamoolat Rules:**_
     1. I will fill the Mamoolat Sheet truthfully to the best of my knowledge.
     2. Dinaars can purchase these rewards:
-        1. 1 UFU — 1 Unhealthy Food Unit = 100 Rs
+        1. 1 UFU — 1 Unhealthy Food Unit = 50 Rs
-        2. GTU — 1 Game Time Unit = 30 mins
-        3. VEU — 1 Video Entertainment Unit = 30 mins
+        3. 1 VEU — 1 Video Entertainment Unit = 15 mins
-        4. HFU — 1 Healthy Food Unit = 100 Rs
+        4. 1 HFU — 1 Healthy Food Unit = 100 Rs
     3. Purchased Rewards will override other rules that may exist in this document.
     4. You can not use any rewards that are mentioned above without either unlocking them, or using a rule in this rules heading to use them without unlock.
 Consuming otherwise causes 3 P2s per Unit.
     5. Unlocks: (Each tier unlocks with completion of 50% Habits)
-        1. 1 Unit of each reward for last day’s dinaars > 500, expires same day
+        1. 5 Unit of each reward for last day’s dinaars > 500, expires same day
-        2. 10 Unit of each reward for last week's dinaars > 3500, expires same week
+        2. 50 Unit of each reward for last week's dinaars > 3500, expires same week
-        3. 100 Units of each reward for last month’s dinaars > 15000, expires same month
+        3. 500 Units of each reward for last month’s dinaars > 15000, expires same month
     6. For habits that have days off, you can check them on days off.
     7. Unforeseen circumstances are forgetfulness and medical reasons.
 Validity of unforeseen circumstance will be decided using UP Rule.
     8. Things cannot be bought under their approximate value.
     9. The Definition of Digital Entertainment mentioned under Digital Entertainment Rules.
     10. We can without any hurdle have the healthy or unhealthy foods that are mentioned in the meals in Health Rules, and also using the Exceptions for Health Rules heading in Health Rules.
     11. There will be a 30 minute period right after waking up in the morning before Fajr Jamah, in which health rules, digital entertainment rules and Mamoolat rules are paused.
 Forgetfulness does not apply to this rule, meaning that you can not consume food or content after you have missed the 30 minute time, later in the day using the forgetfulness excuse.
     12. Not Sending Mamoolat to Murabbi(s) Daily before 0000 HRS causes 1 P2.
 Forgetfulness applies.
-(Paused)
+    13. For habits that are to be completed and have deadlines, if you are reminded about the habit 1 hour before the deadline and within the time pocket of the habit, and you still do not complete it before the deadline the forgetfulness excuse can not be used to forgive the penalty.
-    13. Healthy food is only:
+    14. Healthy food is only:
         1. Yakhni
         2. Soup
         3. Roti